TATABALA/master-own-world.github.io/_posts/2022-06-02-The-Way,-Part-5.md

+<font color="grey">KEYWORDS: #By letting up and letting out approval, control, security, you’ve done it, #None of you want freedom more than want the world, if so, you'd be free, #All your joy comes from your beingness, #Let it go, release it, then you'll see the dream nature of this physical world, #Reach a point it'll just push up and push out</font>

+---
 **LESTER:** There's nothing you have to do to be totally free, anything like that.
 Why?
 Right now, you're totally free.
 You're all-powerful, you're all-knowing, you're everywhere present, you’re whole-complete, perfect right now.
 There’s nothing you have to do for that.

 So, says I, why will this effort to be unfree, limited, and miserable?
 Why?
 Why?
 Or why or why?
 All you need to do is yet after these suppressed energies - I am limited, I am in bondage, I am miserable.
 By letting up and letting out approval, control, and security.
 You’ve done it.
 [INAUDIBLE].
 Be done with it.
 You'll be in a happy state that you never dreamed existed.
 You've never tasted the ultimate state yet.